atakanertrk/secure-election-project-reactjs/README.md

 # Secure-Election-Project-ReactJS
-Frontend web implementation of Secure-Election-Project-API backend
+<a href="https://github.com/atakanertrk/Secure-Election-Project-API">Frontend web implementation of Secure-Election-Project-API backend</a>